Contact:

 Occupational safety, emissions, and construction logistics

 Repair work on concrete generates dust, noise, and potential vibrations.
 The choice of tools and the sequence of measures have a significant impact on emissions.
 Hydraulically driven concrete pulverizers and hydraulic wedge splitters help reduce noise emission and vibration.
 Dust reduction is achieved through dust extraction and, where appropriate, adapted wet methods for dust suppression.
 Personal protective equipment, clear machine routes, safe load handling, and regulated construction waste disposal of construction debris must be firmly planned.
+Vibration and noise monitoring, water collection and treatment for wet methods, and defined logistics routes with load limits contribute to predictable site operations.

 Quality assurance and documentation